yyc1018/330/README.md

 Below is a brief description of each file's contents in the order that they were used.

-- allData: contains a WeTransfer link to all experimental data

-- experimentalData.py and mean_experimentalData.py: extracts the stator stoichiometry trajectories from experimentalData files
+- experimentalData.py and mean_experimentalData.py: extracts the stator stoichiometry trajectories from experimental data files provided by Nord et al.

 - leastSquares.py